 The Arlington Police Department is dedicated to providing the best police service possible to all citizens.
 Employees are carefully selected and trained to provide service to the community.
 This website gives an overview of the ways to commend exemplary performance or file a complaint against a Police Department employee.

-If you see a Police Department employee exhibit outstanding behavior, tell the employee – or us – about it.
-Following are suggestions for commending an employee.How to commend a Police Department employee:
+If you see a Police Department employee (sworn or non -sworn) exhibit outstanding behavior, tell the employee – or us – about it.
+Following are suggestions for commending an employee.A form will soon be available for you to fill out.
+Once finished, the commendation will go directly to the officer’s district supervisor.Other ways to commend a Police Department employee:

 - Write a letter to the employee’s supervisor, Deputy Chief, or the Police Chief at:

 Arlington Police Department

 P.O.
 Box 1065

 - You may also send an email to: firstname.lastname@example.org

 - If you are unsure of the employee’s name and still would like to have a commendation processed call 817-459-5700, describe the employee and list the specific actions or demeanor that impressed you.
 Mention the location, date and time the incident occurred.